hphelion/documentation/v13/bindings.fog.compute.md

         response.headers                            # returns the headers
         response.body['servers'][0]['name']         # returns the name of the server

+2. List all available servers using a filter:

+        response = conn.list_servers_detail(:name => 'My Shiny Server')

-2. List all available servers with additional details:
+3. List all available servers with additional details:

         response = conn.list_servers_detail
         response.body['servers']                    # returns an array of server hashes response.body['servers'][0]['name']         # returns the name of the server

-3. Obtain the details of a particular server:
+4. Obtain the details of a particular server:

         response = conn.get_server_details(server_id)
         server = response.body['server']